Igor Rudan: CHNRI method — setting global research priorities

-EQUIST tool - prioritising investments in global health
+EQUIST tool — prioritising investments in global health

 Working as a consultant for UNICEF, Igor Rudan co-developed a method to address investment prioritization in health care and health interventions - Equitable Impact Sensitive Tool (EQUIST).
 The EQUIST tool was used by international organisations and national governments to conduct scenario analyses and identify priority populations, bottlenecks and operational strategies to reduce maternal and child mortality.
-EQUIST helps stakeholders to develop evidence-based, equitable and cost-effective national health strategies.
+EQUIST assists stakeholders to develop national health strategies that are evidence-based, equitable, and cost-effective in nature.
 In 2012-2013, the EQUIST model was expanded by UNICEF into a more user-friendly global data science platform.
 EQUIST has been used as a basis for Investment Case Studies required by a new global financial initiative called Global Financing Facility (GFF) launched in 2015 to finance the Sustainable Development Goals.

 Journal of Global Health

-In 2011, Igor Rudan founded a scientific journal - The Journal of Global Health - with two co-editors-in-chief.
+In 2011, Igor Rudan founded a scientific journal — The Journal of Global Health — with two co-editors-in-chief.
 It was launched on the occasion of the 19th World Congress of Epidemiology.
 In 2017, he also founded Journal of Global Health Reports.
 Since 2019, both journals are officially published by the International Society of Global Health.
+In 2022 and 2023, the Journal of Global Health has been ranked 1st among Scottish scientific journals, with impact factor greater than 7.

 Global Health Epidemiology Research Group - global health metrics

 With the launch of the new journal, Igor Rudan extended the CHERG work to non-communicable diseases through establishing a global academic collaboration - Global Health Epidemiology Reference Group (GHERG).
-He assembled and lead the “CHI Consortium” (CHI = China Health Information) and studied reports of Chinese researchers stored in searchable electronic databases in Chinese.
+He assembled and lead the "CHI Consortium" (CHI = China Health Information) and studied reports of Chinese researchers stored in searchable electronic databases in Chinese.
 He was also a co-developer of GATHER guidelines (Guidelines for Accurate and Transparent Health Estimates Reporting).
-Notable results of GHERG include the first estimates of child mortality causes in China and dementia prevalence in China, and the global epidemiological estimates for peripheral artery disease (PAD), carotid atherosclerosis and chronic obstructive pulmonary disease (COPD).
+Notable results of GHERG include the first estimates of child mortality causes in China and dementia prevalence in China, and the global epidemiological estimates for peripheral artery disease (PAD), carotid atherosclerosis and chronic obstructive pulmonary disease (COPD), aortic aneurysms, hypertension in children, H. pylori infection in children, asthma, attention deficit and hyperactivity disorder, vitamin A deficiency, accidents and injuries, sickle cell disease, inborn errors of metabolism, type 1 diabetes, and many others.

 International Society of Global Health - co-founder and inaugural President

 In 2019, Igor Rudan co-founded the International Society of Global Health (ISoGH) and was elected the inaugural President.
 The society aims to promote global health as a field of scientific research and health care practice nationally and internationally.
 It produces and disseminates information relating to global health research and practice.
 Also, it trains and expands the general pool of professionals skilled in global health research and practice.

-In November 2020, for the fourth year, he was listed in the Highly Cited Researchers 2020 list.
-He has a new book being worked on, The First Wave, about the coronavirus pandemic.